Baktar: STUDENT PAGE

 - Some of the gold and silver of the Inca empire is described in the chapter “Earth Upside Down.”
 When the Spanish conquered the Inca Empire under Pizarro, Atahualpa, the Inca king at that time, tried to buy his way out of trouble.
 What did the Spanish make him do and were they faithful to their agreement?http://latinamericanhistory.about.com/od/theconquestofperu/p/08Atahualpa.htm

-- http://carlos.emory.edu Go the area on the Ancient Americas if you’re looking for the Incas.
+Go to the Carlos Emory Museum and click on the area for the Ancient Americas if you’re looking for the Incas.
 This Internet site is incredibly rich and fun to explore.
 There’s more here than just information on the Americas, however, and you may also enjoy exploring the areas on ancient Greece, Rome, Egypt, Asia, and Africa, all with lots of animation and interactive topics.